-West Side Soccer League is looking always looking to provide rewarding volunteer experience to willing and interested teenagers.
+West Side Soccer League is looking always looking to provide rewarding volunteer experience to willing and interested young people.
 Teen referees, once trained, can ref as little or as much as they like, choose games and age groups that work with their schedule and level of comfort/interest, and earn those critical community service hours.
-Being a teen ref is lots of fun, teaches leadership skills and offers an important service to the community.
+Being a teen referee is lots of fun, teaches leadership skills and offers an important service to the community.

-Teens can referee at two levels depending upon their training:
+Youth referees can officiate games at two levels depending upon their training:

-Teenage referees should be at least 11 years old and have played soccer before.
-They can serve as a Center Referee for games with players at least two years younger than they are, or be an Assistant Referee up to their own division level.
+Teen referees must meet the age requirements listed above.
+They can serve as a Center Referee for games with players at least two years younger than they are, or be an Assistant Referee up to their own age level.
 Note that service credits are earned both for refereeing as well as the hours spent in the training classes.
-Teens will need to referee at least two games to get credit for classes.
+Teen referees will need to take at least two games to get credit for classes.

 For a Schedule of games league-wide, click here.

 For the Calendar where course dates are listed, click here.

 For more information or for help getting involved, please contact John Drayton, Youth Referee Program Director.